astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 (which is by definition the vertical axis in the primed frame) will tilt further and further.

-Consider the event represented by the blue dot in Figure 5.3: as the diagram is first drawn, with the observer at rest in the unprimed frame, the event is to the right of the vertical axis.
+Consider the event represented by the blue dot in {numref}`figaxestilt`: as the diagram is first drawn, with the observer at rest in the unprimed frame, the event is to the right of the vertical axis.
 As you move the slider to the right and the axis tilts, you can choose a speed such that the yellow arrow lies on the blue dot.
 This represents walking just fast enough that you get from the origin to the location of the blue dot just as it happens.
 If you walk faster, you will pass the blue dot before it happens, and the event will happen to the left of the axis in the primed frame.

 It is therefore possible, by altering the relative speed, to choose a reference frame in which the blue dot event is either left, right, or